canonical/opensearch-operator/docs/how-to/recover-from-attached-storage.md

 ## Introduction

-This document will describe the different steps needed to bring disks that have previously being used by OpenSearch, and hence still hold data and metadata of that cluster;
+This document will describe the different steps needed to bring disks that have previously been used by OpenSearch, and hence still hold data and metadata of that cluster;
 and how to reuse these disks.
 These disks will be named across this document as *used disks*.

 The document is intended for cases where a quick recovery is needed.